eVisit/evisit-js-utils/README.md

-This is a readme!
-Crazy eh'?
+This is an eVisit utility library for common low level functionality.
+Please see the WIKI for a better overview of available functionality and how it is used.